yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 Since the attention layer sits between the tokenization/embedding component and the feedforward network, I find it useful to be explicit about its inputs and outputs:

-- The input is a vector representing each token in the input.
-Each token is itself represented by an input embedding (as described in the previous chapter), so this is an $n$-sized vector of $d$-sized vectors, where $n$ is the input size and $d$ is the dimensionality of each embedding.
+- The input is a vector with one element per token.
+Each element is itself represented by an input embedding (as described in the previous chapter), so this is an $n$-sized vector of $d$-sized vectors, where $n$ is the input size and $d$ is the embedding dimension.

   **tl;dr:** $n$ vectors of size $d$
 - The output will be a vector of input-plus-attention elements, called an {dfn}`attention output`.
 Each attention output is a vector.
-We'll call the attention outputs' dimensionality $\delta$, so the ultimate output will be a $n \times \delta$ matrix.
+I'll call the attention outputs' dimensionality $\delta$, so the ultimate output will be a $n \times \delta$ matrix.

   **tl;dr:** $n$ vectors of size $\delta$